BrenekH/encodarr/CONTRIBUTING.md

 ## Runner

-The Runner can be run after dependencies are installed from the `requirements.txt` file (`python -m pip install -r requirements.txt`), using a simple `python main.py`.
+Like the Controller, the Runner can be built locally and ran using the standard Go build commands, `go build cmd/EncodarrRunner/main.go` and `go run cmd/EncodarrRunner/main.go`, from within the `runner` folder.
-Tests are run with PyTest using the `pytest` command (PyTest will need to be installed first).
+Unit tests can be ran using `go test ./...`.

 ## Frontend